Waitlists and Overrides

 - UNST 102: Career & Academic Planning class (formerly IS 202)

 Overrides are not provided for General Education Cluster 1 classes, or Communication Studies classes (GCOM, SCOM).

-If the override process is not centrally organized and you need to contact the individual instructor to request an override.
+If the override process is not centrally organized, you need to contact the individual instructor to request an override.
 Here are the steps you can take: